MONITOR ANIMALS IN THE AFRICAN BUSH AS PART OF A GREATER CONSERVATION EFFORT

 - Anti-Poaching Initiatives

-Wildlife management internships allow involvement in all aspects of captive animal care and research including the creation of new studies, monitoring existing ones, and creating reports that reflect the progress of each research program.
-All animal based research is non invasive, with the majority being based on observational studies of the animals in their captive environment.
+This wildlife management internship allows involvement in all aspects of the project’s captive animal care and research including the creation of new studies, monitoring existing ones, and creating reports that reflect the progress of each research program.
+All wild and captive animal based research is non-invasive, with the majority being based on observational studies of the animals in their environment, whether wild or captive.

-- Ideally post-graduate level of a relevant study program
+- Ideally university student, post-graduate, or any level of a relevant study program

-- Prior relevant work experience is a preference
+- Prior relevant work experience or an understanding of the area of work is a preference

-- NB.
-Preference for candidates that can stay a minimum of 8 weeks but shorter stays are sometimes possible as well
+- Preference for candidates that can stay a minimum of 8 weeks in order to be fully immersed in the project and have enough time to conduct research, but shorter stays are sometimes possible as well

 WHERE YOU’LL STAY

-Transport to and from town is provided at scheduled times and taxis can be arranged, meaning that weekends can be spent taking in everything this small and welcoming town has to offer; curio shops, galleries, boutiques, bars and restaurants – not to mention free roaming baboons!
+You will based near Victoria Falls meaning that weekends can be spent taking in everything this small and welcoming town has to offer; adrenaline activities, safaris, curio shops, galleries, boutiques, bars, and restaurants – not to mention free roaming baboons, monkeys, and warthogs!
 A visit to the mighty Victoria Falls themselves is a must too.

 DATES & RATES